Azure/azure-sdk-for-java/sdk/communication/azure-communication-chat/README.md

 #### List chat participants

-Use `listParticipants` to retrieve a paged collection containing the participants of the chat thread identified by chatThreadId.
+Use `listParticipants` to retrieve a paged collection containing the participants of the chat thread.

 <!-- embedme ./src/samples/java/com/azure/communication/chat/ReadmeSamples.java#L206-L213 -->
 ```Java